almostearthling/when-command-docs/install.rst

   $ rm -Rf ~/.local/share/when-command
   $ rm -Rf ~/.config/when-command

-where the last line may be skipped if **When** is presumed to be reinstalled at a later time. [#extrafiles]_
+where the last line can be skipped if **When** is presumed to be reinstalled at a later time. [#extrafiles]_

 Of course it has to be shut down before, for example by killing it via